|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the seeds listed in this recipe is kalonji or nigella seeds.
-This little black spice brings a unique flavor to a dish as well as many health benefits (see below after the directions to this recipe).
+This little black spice brings a unique flavor to a dish as well as many health benefits.
+Look for nigella seeds in Indian and Middle Eastern markets.

-Leave the jar out in the sun for 1 week so that the mangoes soften.
+Leave the jar out in the sun for 1 week to let the mangoes soften.

 In a small skillet, heat the mustard oil until it smokes and then turn off the heat.
 Allow the oil to cool fully.

-Pour this oil over the mangoes so that all the pieces are submerged.
+Pour the cooled oil over the mangoes so that all the pieces are submerged.
 Mix well.
+Screw the lid on the jar.